GIfMI/ScannerTrigger/README.md

             }

 * LAUNCHSCAN

-        A LAUNCHSCAN object uses the psychopy.hardware.emulator.launchScan
-        function to start synchronization.
+A LAUNCHSCAN object uses the psychopy.hardware.emulator.launchScan function to start synchronization.
 After the first detected trigger, a KEYBOARD object catches the triggers.
 This functionality can also be implemented in a script by using the launchScan function and a seperate KEYBOARD object.
-        The input parameters for the launchScan trigger are compatible with the arameters for the launchScan function.
+The input parameters for the launchScan trigger are compatible with the parameters for the launchScan function.
 Some parameters (eg win) are ignored if not necessary.

         wait_msg: string (default: 'waiting for scanner...')
             Waiting message displayed on the Window